booyaa/booyaa.github.io/blog/2017-adding-search-to-your-cobalt-site-part-one.md

 search on my [Cobalt](https://github.com/cobalt-org/cobalt.rs) site.

-In this first post I will detail how to integrate [lunr](http://lunrjs.com/) using a manually created index file.
-If you already know how to wire up lunr, you can skip to [second post](/adding-search-to-your-cobalt-site-part-two), where I create the index file using a liquid template.
+In this first post I will detail how to integrate [lunr](http://lunrjs.com/) using a manually created document collection.
+If you already know how to wire up lunr, you can skip to [second post](/adding-search-to-your-cobalt-site-part-two), where I create the document collection using a liquid template.

 I love blogs, but after the initial excitement of discovery you become curious about the blog author and if they have other posts of a similar topic.
 At this